 Individualized programs are designed in conjunction with each resident trainee prior to each academic year, with consideration given to level of training, individual preferences, long- term goals, and Board requirements.
 Trainees in good standing are guaranteed funding through completion of the training requirements of the American Board of Pathology, plus at least an additional year of clinical or research training.
 Residents may choose to do multiple pathology subspecialty fellowships or a combination of subspecialty and research training.
 The majority of residents enter the program with interests in academic and research careers.
 Many move onto productive careers in academic centers while others become practicing pathologists in the community or enter industry careers.
 Thus, Brigham and Women’s Hospital provides exceptional pathology training to support a broad range of career paths.

 Senior residents assume increased diagnostic, teaching, and administrative responsibilities on autopsy, surgical pathology and laboratory services, with appropriate senior staff supervision.
 In accordance with requirements of the ACGME (the principal accrediting agency for residency programs nationally), competency-based training and evaluation are emphasized.

-The Core AP Program comprises 24 months, and consists of approximately 6 months of general surgical pathology including a rotation at Brigham and Women's Faukner Hospital (nearby community hospital); 3 months of Women's and Perinatal pathology; 3 months of cytopathology; 2 months of autopsy pathology including 2 weeks at the Boston Office of the Chief Medical Examiner (or other accredited program); 1.5 months of frozen sections; 1 month each in gastrointestinal pathology, hematopathology, dermatopathology, neuropathology, molecular diagnostics and cytogenetics and pediatric pathology (at Boston Children's Hospital); and 2-week experiences each in breast pathology, thoracic pathology, genitourinary pathology and cardiovascular/renal pathology.
+The Core AP Program comprises 24 months, and consists of approximately 6 months of general surgical pathology including a rotation at Brigham and Women's Faulkner Hospital (nearby community hospital); 3 months of Women's and Perinatal pathology; 2.5-3 months of cytopathology; 2 months of autopsy pathology including 2 weeks at the Boston Office of the Chief Medical Examiner (or other accredited program); 1.5 months of frozen sections; and dedicated rotations in gastrointestinal pathology, hematopathology, dermatopathology, neuropathology, molecular diagnostics and cytogenetics, pediatric pathology (at Boston Children's Hospital), thoracic pathology, genitourinary pathology, breast pathology, cardiovascular pathology and renal pathology.
 In addition, incoming residents have a 2-week "boot camp" orientation and each year residents receive 1-2 weeks of independent study/subspecialty electives.